TLC’s New Series, ‘Little Life On The Prairie,’ Features Webnar Farming Family

 TLC is known for airing captivating reality shows about people with dwarfism like The Little Couple, 7 Little Johnstons, and, one of the network’s biggest hits, Little People, Big World.

-Later this month, television viewers will meet another interesting little family, the Webnars, in the brand-new series Little Life on the Prairie.
+Later this month, television viewers will meet another interesting family, the Webnars, in the brand-new series Little Life on the Prairie.

 “In its six-episode run, TLC’s Little Life on the Prairie will follow the family’s effort to run a farm, adjust to country life, and expand their family despite major health risks and medical challenges,” said TLC in a press release that was posted on the Futon Critic website.